Few-Shot Action Localization without Knowing Boundaries

 Our TCAMs are similar in functionality with those in other weakly supervised works ~\cite{nguyen2018weakly,nguyen2019weakly,shi2020weakly}, however, a crucial difference is that, in our case, TCAMs are calculated based on similarities with reference videos as in~\cite{kordopatis2019visil}, and not from class-based classifiers that are hardly trained from one/few examples.
 During training, we optimize a classification loss at video level, in order to ensure the inter-class separability of learned features.
 This is in contrast to other works on few-shot action localisation that at training, they have fine-grained action labels at snippet level and therefore can supervise their similarity function at the level of action-proposals~\cite{yang2018one,xu2020revisiting}, whose overlap with the ground truth is known.
 We show that with the proposed method we obtain similar, or better performance than them, even though they are trained in a fully-supervised manner, i.e., with the annotation of action boundaries in the untrimmed videos in the training set.

-Our main contributions are summarized as follows: \begin{itemize} \item We address a novel and challenging task, namely \textit{weakly-supervised few-shot video action localization}, which attempts to locate instances of unseen actions using one/few examples by learning from videos (trimmed and untrimmed), with only video-level labels.
-To the best of our knowledge, we are the first to address this problem. \item By contrast to other weakly supervised methods, we propose an end-to-end single stage method to generate Temporal Class Activation Maps (TCAMs) from \textit{Temporal Similarity Matrices (TSMs)} and not from class-based classifiers.
-This allows the generation of TCAMs using sample-query video pairs from both seen and unseen classes, and avoids additional proposal generation stage. \item Our results are comparable or better to those of fully-supervised few-shot action localization methods. \end{itemize}
+Our main contributions are summarized as follows: Firstly, we address a novel and challenging task, namely \textit{weakly-supervised few-shot video action localization}, which attempts to locate instances of unseen actions using one/few examples by learning from videos (trimmed and untrimmed), with only video-level labels.
+To the best of our knowledge, we are the first to address this problem.
+Secondly, by contrast to other weakly supervised methods, we propose an end-to-end single stage method to generate Temporal Class Activation Maps (TCAMs) from \textit{Temporal Similarity Matrices (TSMs)} and not from class-based classifiers.
+This allows the generation of TCAMs using sample-query video pairs from both seen and unseen classes, and avoids additional proposal generation stage.
+Last but not the least, our results are comparable or better to those of fully-supervised few-shot action localization methods.